Samandar Rzayev

 Samandar Rzayev (Səməndər Mənsim oğlu Rzayev, 2 January 1945 — 27 March 1986) was an Azerbaijani actor.
 He was awarded the title Honored Artist of the Azerbaijan SSR (1974), and Laureate of the State Prize of the Azerbaijan SSR (1980).

 Biography

 Samandar Rzayev was born on 2 January 1945 in Agsu.
 He worked in a drama club in Agsu District.
 In 1964-1968 he studied at the faculty of drama and film acting of the Azerbaijan State Theater Institute named after Mirzaagha Aliyev.
 Adil Isgandarov, Mehdi Mammadov and Rza Tahmasib were his teachers.
 In 1968, while S.Rzayev was studying in the last year of the institute, he was admitted to the troupe of the Azerbaijan State Academic National Drama Theatre with the invitation of the chief director Tofig Kazimov.
 His first role was Horatio in William Shakespeare's Hamlet tragedy.

-The actor died on 27 March 1986.
+The actor died from cirrhosis of the liver on 27 March 1986.